ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

  - Each James server registers an exclusive queue to an "eventBus topology change" exchange.
  - Upon modification of the actual topology an "add" or "remove" event is emitted.
- - Each running James react to these event by instantiating the corresponding listener and starting consuming the associated queue, or stops consuming the associated queue.
+ - Each running James react to these events by instantiating the corresponding listener and starting consuming the associated queue, or stops consuming the associated queue.

 If a listener is added but is not in the classpath, an ERROR log is emitted.
 This can happen during a rolling upgrade,